Lucky Ali

-Maqsood Mahmood Ali (born 19 September 1958), better known as Lucky Ali, is an Indian singer, songwriter and actor.
+Maqsood Mahmood Ali (born 19 September 1958), better known as Lucky Ali, is an Indian singer, songwriter, and actor.
+He is considered an important artist to popularize pop culture and albums in Indian music and is considered one of the finest artists in India.
 With several popular singles and albums, he emerged as a significant figure of Indipop during the 1990s.

 Early life and education

 Ali is the second of the eight children of Bollywood actor, Mehmood Ali.
-His mother Mahelaka, was part Bengali and part Pashtun, and the sister of 1960s Indian actress Meena Kumari.
-The Bollywood actress and dancer, Minoo Mumtaz, is his paternal aunt.
+His mother Mahliqa, was part Bengali and part Pashtun, and the younger sister of 1960s Indian Bollywood actress Meena Kumari.
+The Bollywood actress and dancer, Minoo Mumtaz, was his paternal aunt.
 He attended City Montessori School, Convent of Jesus and Mary, Hampton Court, Mussoorie, Manekji Cooper (Kindergarten) (Juhu), Bombay Scottish School in Mumbai, and the Bishop Cotton Boys' School, Bangalore.

+Connection with Tagore family

+His mother Mahliqa's grandmother, Hem Sundari Tagore, was either the daughter or a widow of Rabindranath Tagore's distant cousin.
+After the death of her husband, she was forced by his family to leave for Meerut, where she became a nurse, married a Christian named Pyare Lal Shakir Meeruti (1880–1956), who was an Urdu journalist, and embraced Christianity.
+She had two daughters; one of whom was Prabhavati, Ali's maternal grandmother.